Gabriel Tamaș: England and Steaua București

 On 26 August 2015, Tamaș returned to the Football League Championship with Cardiff City on a one-year contract with the option of a further year.
-During the first half of the season, Tamaș only appeared for the development squad and wasn't involved in the first-team trainings starting from November, resulting in his frustration and his claim that he wanted to leave the Welsh capital.
+During the first half of the season, Tamaș only appeared for the development squad and was not involved in the first-team trainings starting from November, resulting in his frustration and his claim that he wanted to leave the Welsh capital.
 He eventually made his debut in a 0–1 FA Cup loss to Shrewsbury Town on 10 January.
 On 1 February 2016, Cardiff City announced that his contract was terminated by mutual consent.

 Tamaș then returned to Steaua București on the condition that he would address his alcohol issues and attend Church on Sundays.
 He helped the club win the 2015–16 Cupa Ligii, being used by coach Laurențiu Reghecampf the entire match in the 2–1 extra time victory in the final against Concordia Chiajna.
 In the following season he played with "The Red-Blues" in the group stage of the Europa League where he scored the decisive goal of a 2–1 home win over Osmanlıspor.
 In the domestic league, he was an important player of the team, but on 18 March in the 17th minute of an eventual 1–0 loss to Viitorul Constanța he received a red card after a hard tackle on Florin Purece.
 Afterwards he was no longer used in the remaining games of the championship which was eventually lost to Viitorul and he left the team.